exercism/ruby/exercises/concept/savings-account/.docs/instructions.md

 - 0.5% for a non-negative balance less than `1000` dollars.
 - 1.621% for a positive balance greater or equal than `1000` dollars and less than `5000` dollars.
 - 2.475% for a positive balance greater or equal than `5000` dollars.
-- 0% for a balance of `0` dollars (it neither earns interest, nor is penalised).

 You have three tasks, each of which will deal with the balance and its interest rate.